The state reported 39 fresh cases of coronavirus on Friday

 A total of 1,10,299 people are under surveillance and 616 are in isolation wards of various hospitals, he said.

-“We discussed the possibility of importing the medicine from Cuba, in the Cabinet meeting today.
-We will approach the Drug Controller for this,'' said Vijayan, in Thiruvananthapuram today.
+“We today discussed the possibility of importing the medicine from Cuba.
+We will approach the Drugs Controller for this,'' said Vijayan, in Thiruvananthapuram today.

-A source in the health department told THE WEEK that the Left Democratic Front government in Kerala, headed by Vijayan, will approach the Drug Controller General of India, seeking permission to import Cuba’s antiviral Recombinant Interferon Alpha 2B (IFNrec).
+While the chief minister is yet to confirm it, a source in the health department told THE WEEK that the Left Democratic Front government in Kerala, headed by Vijayan, has approached the Drugs Controller General of India, seeking permission to import Cuba’s antiviral Recombinant Interferon Alpha 2B (IFNrec).
 Interferon is one of the medicines imported and used effectively by China to treat the coronavirus.

-“We will seek the permission of the Drug Controller General of India to import the medicine.
-It is mandatory to get the permission of the Drug Controller to import this,” the source said.
+“We have sought the permission of the Drugs Controller to import the medicine.
+It is mandatory to get the permission of the Drugs Controller to import this,” the source said.
 “We hope that the reply would be positive as Interferon has been proved as an effective drug world over.”

 Cuba, earlier this week, had dispatched a group of doctors and nurses to Italy for the first time to help in the fight against the novel coronavirus.